opatiny/chemexper-internship-workbook/variousIT/influxDB.md

 ### Definition

 Retention policies define for how long the data in the database should be kept before being discarded.
-For example, you could delete all data older that a week.
+For example, you could delete all data older than a week.
 By **default**, all data put in an InfluxDB database will be kept "indefinitely".
 The default retention policy is called `autogen`.

 ### Usage